 After the bill, ordering food is the most stressful part of a group dinner experience.
 There’s indecision, questions about sharing, and at least one idiot outside having a cigarette.
 You can control that, at least in part, by heading to Theo’s and getting a load of pizzas for the table.
 It’s almost impossible to order badly here, so get a few to share - the bufalina, salami, and marinara are go-tos - alongside a few salads.
 Then your only complication will be how many negronis you have.

 Tayyabs is one of London’s most beloved group dinner restaurants.
-Not just because a curry is a classic group stable, or because the famous sizzling lamb chops are £8 for four, or even because it’s BYOB.
-The reason this Punjabi powerhouse in Whitechapel is so love is because you always have a good time.
+Not just because a curry is a classic group staple, or because the famous sizzling lamb chops are £8 for four, or even because it’s BYOB.
+The reason this Punjabi powerhouse in Whitechapel is so loved is because you always have a good time.

 Another irresistible set menu option is the classic fish supper from Fish Central in Clerkenwell.
 The fish is crisp, the chips are chunky, and if anyone in your group has a complaint with the £20 three-course set, then a chocolate brownie sundae will shut them up.